Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

    L_{\text{global}} = \sum_{i,j=1}^{N}G_{ij}\lvert v_i \rangle\langle v_j \rvert.

-However, a Lindblad operator of this form has the potentially undesirable effect of inducing transitions between vertices whose arcs connect to a common outgoing vertex; a phenomenon termed spontaneous moralisation.
+However, a Lindblad operator of this form has the potentially undesirable effect of inducing transitions between not-connected vertices with outgoing arcs incident on a common vertex, a phenomena termed spontaneous moralisation.
 A demoralisation correction scheme can be applied to arrive at a non-moralising G-QSW (NM-G-QSW), which respects the connectivity of the originating digraph.
 This proceeds by a homomorphic mapping of :math:`\mathcal{G}` and :math:`\mathcal{G}^u` to an expanded vertex space\ :sup:`1`.
-First supported by QSWalk.jl\ :sup:`6`.
-Provided here is a practical overview of the process, which is implemented in QSW_MPI with respect to weighted digraphs.
+First supported by QSWalk.jl\ :sup:`6`, provided here is a practical overview of the process which is implemented in QSW_MPI with respect to weighted digraphs.

 .. _par:demoralisation: